 For the Patriots at battle’s end, it was a matter of giving attention to the wounded, rounding up British stragglers, and moving to the north to escape pursuit by Cornwallis.
 One of the first priorities, however, was to go after Tarleton.
 This task was left to William Washington, George Washington’s cousin and cavalry commander at Cowpens.
 The heroic William Washington and members of his 3rd Continental Dragoons pursued Tarleton southeastward down the Green River Road but lost him when they took a wrong turn.

 Back at the site of the battle, Morgan’s immediate priority was to provide medical attention to the wounded of both sides.
 First, he provided that injured soldiers be taken to the home of Dr. Robert Nelson, about five miles from the battlefield.
-He also assigned a British doctor and an American doctor, John Pindell, of the Maryland First Regiment, to care for the wounded.
+He also assigned a British doctor and an American doctor, Richard Pindell, of the Maryland First Regiment, to care for the wounded.
 Little is known of these doctors, except Dr. Pindell.
 Lawrence Everhart, in his pension application of 7 April 1834, told of his capture at Cowpens and expressed high regard for Dr. Pindell:

 "My wounds were bleeding at this time but soon afterwards were dressed by the surgeon.
 I received from the enemy great kindness.
 After the battle, Col. Washington sent two dragoons with me about three miles from the ground to take care of me; Dr. Pindell formerly of Hagerstown Maryland surgeon of our corps dressed my wounds, remained here until the latter part of February and went thence to Catawba river where I remained a few days."